-The “Poultry Capital of the World” was founded by European-American settlers in the early 19th century as a mule camp and has been known as Gainesville since 1821.
+The “Poultry Capital of the World” was founded by European-American settlers in the early 19th century as a mule camp.

-Gainesville has been attracting tourists since at least the 1850s and even more so since the creation of Lake Sidney Lanier a hundred years later.
+Gainesville has been attracting tourists since time immemorial and even more so since the creation of Lake Sidney Lanier.
+It draws tourists from far and near.

-In addition to the natural sights, the city has several other attractions within easy reach, so let’s look at the best things to do in Gainesville, GA, for an unforgettable vacation.
+In addition to the natural sights, the city has several other attractions within easy reach, so let’s look at the best things to do in Gainesville for a memorable vacation.

 1. Try Outdoor Sports at Longwood Park

-It also has two pavilions, grills, full-service restrooms, gazebos, and much more.
+It also has two pavilions, grill stands, great conveniences, and much more.
+You should visit.

 2. Go On a Boat Ride on Paradise Rental Boats